balaji-venkatesh/ba-turing/readme.md

-A better Turing editor, built with on Electron and node.js.
+A better Turing editor, built on Electron.js and node.js.

 ![Screenshot of ba-turing](screenshot.jpg)